Cell Doubling Time Calculator

 Why do I get an error that Nt must be greater than N0?

 Doubling time is defined for growth (Nt > N0).
-If your population shrank, consider computing μ (which may be negative) or repeat measurements in the log phase of growth.
+If your population shrank, compute μ (which may be negative) or repeat measurements in the log phase.

 What accuracy should I expect?